Old Manor Hospital, Salisbury: Founding and early history

 In the early 19th century Dr. William Corbin Finch, a London surgeon, bought Fisherton House in Fisherton Anger, a village to the west of Salisbury.
-At that time it was outside the city but due to urban development the site on the lower part of Wilton Road is within the city boundary.
-It is recorded that patients were received in 1813 and Fisherton House was sold as a "mental institution" to Charles Finch in 1813.
+At that time it was outside the city but due to urban development the site on the lower part of Wilton Road is now within the city boundary.
+It was opened as a private lunatic asylum, receiving its first patient in 1813.

-At that time William Corbin Finch also owned Laverstock House, in a village east of Salisbury, and Kensington House and The Retreat in The Kings Road in London, all licensed madhouses.
+At that time, Finch also owned Laverstock House, in a village east of Salisbury, and Kensington House and The Retreat in The Kings Road in London, all licensed madhouses.

-Fisherton House was subject to the Madhouses Act of 1774, which prescribed certain rules and conditions regarding private asylums run for profit.
+Fisherton House was subject to the Madhouses Act 1774, which prescribed certain rules and conditions regarding private asylums run for profit.
 Briefly, asylums had to notify the Metropolitan Commissioners of Lunacy of any admissions, in order to maintain a countrywide register; asylums had to be supervised by a qualified doctor and submit to regular inspections by the local Quarter Sessions.
-The 1828 Madhouse Act superseded the 1774 Act and made provision for local magistrates to visit four times each year to inspect the condition, provision of care and regulation of the asylum.
-There was a securely bound Visitors' Book in which the visiting magistrates were obliged to record anything they regarded as important, whether positive or negative.
-One of the sections of the 1774 Act provided that a person could be admitted to an asylum on a single certificate signed by a physician, surgeon or apothecary of unspecified qualification.
+The Madhouse Act 1828 superseded the 1774 act and made provision for local magistrates to visit four times each year to inspect the condition, provision of care and regulation of the asylum.
+There was a securely bound visitors' book in which the visiting magistrates were obliged to record anything they regarded as important, whether positive or negative.
+One of the sections of the 1774 act provided that a person could be admitted to an asylum on a single certificate signed by a physician, surgeon or apothecary of unspecified qualification.
 In 1815 William Corbin Finch expressed concern, with other asylum owners, over the literacy of some apothecaries.
 He illustrated this with an admission note he had received from a local apothecary: